Page 1 of 4 1 2 3 4 >

 Posts: 3

-Originally Posted By: R. Belmont
+Originally Posted by R. Belmont

 Also, there have been issues reported in the past where mass conversions like that hit some binary files in the source tree and caused the compile to fail and/or the resulting binary to not work properly.
 Restrict to *.c, *.h, and *.mak for safety.